 Many people with type 2 diabetes can reduce their blood glucose (and HbA1c) to a target level by the above measures.
 However, if the level remains too high after a trial of these measures for a few months then medication is usually advised.
 Medication is used in addition to, and not instead of, the above lifestyle measures.

 Metformin is a biguanide medicine.
-It lowers blood glucose mainly by decreasing the amount of sugar (glucose) that your liver releases into the bloodstream.
-It also increases the sensitivity of your body's cells to insulin (so more glucose is taken into cells with the same amount of insulin in the bloodstream.)
+It lowers blood glucose mainly by decreasing the amount of glucose that your liver releases into the bloodstream.
+It also increases the sensitivity of your body's cells to insulin (so more glucose is taken into cells with the same amount of insulin in the bloodstream).
 Metformin has also been shown in studies to lower your risk of other complications of diabetes (such as heart attack and stroke).

 Metformin is commonly the first tablet advised if your blood glucose level is not controlled by lifestyle measures alone.
 It is particularly useful if you are overweight, as it is less likely than some other glucose-lowering tablets to cause weight gain.
-Another advantage of metformin is that it generally does not cause a low blood glucose level (hypoglycaemia - sometimes called a 'hypo') which is a possible problem with some other glucose-lowering tablets.
+Another advantage of metformin is that it generally does not cause a low blood glucose level (hypoglycaemia) which is a possible problem with some other glucose-lowering tablets.
 You can also take metformin in addition to other glucose-lowering tablets if one tablet does not control blood glucose well enough on its own.

 Possible problems with metformin

-When metformin is first started, some people feel sick or have mild diarrhoea.
+When metformin is first started, some people feel sick (nausea) or have mildly runny stools (diarrhoea).
 These are less likely to occur if you start with a low dose and gradually build up to the usual dose over a few weeks.
 If these side-effects do occur, they tend to ease off in time.
 Other side-effects are uncommon.
-(See the leaflet that comes in the drug packet for full details of cautions and possible side-effects.)
+(See the leaflet that comes in the medicine packet for full details of cautions and possible side-effects.)

 There are several types of sulfonylurea medicines.
-These include gliclazide, glimepiride, and glipizide.
+These include glibenclamide, gliclazide, glimepiride, glipizide and tolbutamide.
 They work by increasing the amount of insulin that your pancreas makes.
 (If you have type 2 diabetes, you still make insulin in your pancreas.
 However, you do not make enough to keep your blood glucose level normal.)

 A sulfonylurea tends to be used if you cannot take metformin (perhaps because of side-effects or other reasons), or if you are not overweight.
 Usually a low dose is started.
 The dose can be increased if necessary every few weeks until there is good control of the blood glucose level.
 You can take a sulfonylurea in addition to other glucose-lowering tablets if one tablet does not control blood glucose well enough on its own.